-- Internet Access: High speed internet connection such as cable modem or DSL - Processor: 2GHz processor - Memory: 1GB RAM; 4 GB free hard drive space - Some courses and/or assignments may require the use of a webcam. - The learning management system is optimized for desktop displays; tablet and smartphone users should use the Mobile Apps.
-Always use a wired desktop or laptop to take you quizzes and exams on.
+- Internet Access: High speed internet connection such as cable modem or DSL - Processor: 2GHz processor - Memory: 1GB RAM; 4 GB free hard drive space - Some courses and/or assignments may require the use of a webcam.

+• The learning management system is optimized for desktop displays; tablet and smartphone users should use the Mobile Apps.
+Always use a wired desktop or laptop to take quizzes and exams.

 Browser: Texarkana College's Learning Management System (Jenzabar's eLearning) suggests that students use the most current version of the Internet Explorer browser.
+This course (ENGL 1302 WEB) is available through the Moodle LMS and also works best with the most current Version of Internet Explorer.